Cases We've Handled

 American-Arab Anti-Discrimination Committee v.
 Massachusetts Bay Transp.
 Authority, 2004 WL 1682859, 04–11652–GAO (D. Mass.
 July 28, 2004).
 The case challenged the MBTA’s policy of random searches of passengers on MBTA trains.

 Miller v.
 City of Boston, 297 F.Supp.2d 361 (D. Mass.
-2003) (permitting the plaintiff to proceed with a lawsuit against Boston police officers and the City of Boston based on his wrongful conviction for a rape he did not commit)
+2003) (permitting our client to proceed with a lawsuit against Boston police officers and the City of Boston based on his wrongful conviction for a rape he did not commit)

 Nilsen v.
 York County, 219 F.R.D.
 19 (D. Me.
 2003) (certifying a civil rights class action on behalf of arrestees who were illegally strip searched at the York County jail in Maine)

 Norris v.
 Murphy, 2003 WL 21488640, 00–12599–RBC (D. Mass.
-June 26, 2003) (granting the plaintiff’s motion to prohibit a medical expert hired by the defendant from testifying in a case alleging false arrest and police brutality, because the doctor would not provide all of the information required by the federal rules, including his earnings as an expert witness)
+June 26, 2003) (granting our client's motion to prohibit a medical expert hired by the defendant from testifying in a case alleging false arrest and police brutality, because the doctor would not provide all of the information required by the federal rules, including his earnings as an expert witness)

 Ford v.
 Suffolk County, 154 F. Supp.
 2d 131 (D. Mass.
 2001) (granting summary judgment to a class of thousands of women arrestees who were strip searched while being held at the Suffolk County Jail.
 The court found that their constitutional right to equal protection of the laws was violated because female arrestees were strip searched in situations when male arrestees were not.
 The court also found that the strip searches violated the Fourth Amendment rights of women who while being held at the Suffolk County Jail before their arraignment)